microsoft/AcademicContent/Labs/AI and Machine Learning/Azure Bot Service/Azure Bot Service.md

     _Entering deployment credentials_

-1. Start Visual Studio Code and use the **File** > **Open Folder...** command to open the "Factbot" folder that you copied the bot's source code into in Step 5.
+1. Start Visual Studio Code and use the **File** > **Open Folder...** command to open the "Factbot" folder that you copied the bot's source code to in Step 6.

 1. Click the **Source Control** button in the activity bar on the left side of Visual Studio Code, and click the **Initialize Repository** icon at the top.
 Then click the **Intialize Repository** button in the ensuing dialog.